yene/multiplayer-lobby/README.md

 # Multiplayer Lobby

 Backend for a lobby based web game.
 The Hashid can be used to find lobbies or as password into a lobby.
+It is just hacked together for christmas.
+It is on Heroku https://guarded-spire-94633.herokuapp.com

 ## Inspiration
 https://play-werewolf.herokuapp.com/sd96vd